RaphaeleL/nvim/README.md

 > **NaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.

+> Checkout the `beta` Branch for a Version twice as fast!

 ## Installation

 > Neovim 0.8.1